VirtuosoJoel/RubyExcel/README.md

 -----------

-Copyright (c) 2013, Joel Pearson.
+Copyright (c) 2013, Joel Pearson and Contributors.
 All Rights Reserved.

 This project is licenced under the [MIT License](LICENSE.md).